 Other homeschoolers also love:

-Write at Home: Offers a variety of online, video based writing courses with teacher grading to make writing instruction easier on homeschool parents.
+Write at Home: Offers a variety of online, video-based writing courses with teacher grading to make writing instruction easier on homeschool parents.

 Bravewriter: Bravewriter offers a variety of online writing courses for all ages including high school.

-Teaching Literature in High School
+Homeschool Literature Curriculum for High School

 Total Language Plus: Students learn writing, spelling, and vocabulary through the reading of classic literature.
 Sold in individual units for each book and also has a separate Poetry Unit.
-(While literature selections are not specifically Christian, TLP guides are written with a Christian world view) A novel study based curriculum that includes, grammar, spelling, vocabulary, parts of speech, and dictation.
-(So you can pick award winning novels that sound interesting to your child.)
-The parts I love the most are the enrichment writing projects, research projects and critical thinking essays that you can pick from.
+(While literature selections are not specifically Christian, TLP guides are written with a Christian world view) A novel study-based curriculum that includes, grammar, spelling, vocabulary, parts of speech, and dictation.
+(So you can pick award-winning novels that sound interesting to your child.)
+The parts I love the most are the enrichment writing projects, research projects, and critical thinking essays that you can pick from.

-Beautiful Feet Books: Combines excellent literature with history
+Beautiful Feet Books: Combines excellent literature with history.

 EIW: Excellence in Literature or Windows to the World: An Introduction to Literary Analysis